 - Don’t sweat the small stuff.
 Clichéd, but true.
 The sooner you start to weigh down your days with resentment or anger at things that cannot change, the sooner you’ll want to leave.
 Things will not go as planned, but that’s part of the adventure, and oftentimes they really do work out in the end.
 Save the stress and the anger for the things that really matter.

 - Build a vacation into your vacation.
 When I came home for the holidays in 2009, people asked me how my vacation was going.
 I explained that my round-the-world travels were my life, and my time home was my vacation.
 Travel in developing countries can be tiring and it can be frustrating, and there are times when you really do need to give yourself a break.
-Whether that means sitting on a beach for a week, finding a festival you love (a long list of festivals from around the world is here), and relaxing or treating yourself to a nice meal every so often or upgrading your hotel to something different, figure out what you need to give your brain and body a break, and then indulge in it once in a while.
+Whether that means sitting on a beach for a week, finding a festival you love, and relaxing or treating yourself to a nice meal every so often or upgrading your hotel to something different, figure out what you need to give your brain and body a break, and then indulge in it once in a while.

 Budget is, of course, integral to any endeavour of this kind.
 How much you save for your travels will in part be determined by where you want to go.
 For travels through Southeast Asia or the Subcontinent, you’ll definitely need far less than if you were to spend that same amount of time travelling through Europe or Australia/New Zealand.
 I saved up to spend an approximate $12,000 – $15,000 per year, and I came in at the lower end of that spectrum, even when you factor in long-haul flights back to North America for family or health reasons.
 Unfortunately, I’ve never done any spreadsheets / budget breakdown but the travel community is full of great resources in that domain.
 Here are a few of them, broken down by destination: